 You may have chosen the right school, paid and got trained.
 The best teacher who taught you the knowledge, skills and tools during the course did not guarantee your employment.
 Your perspective and positive attitudes to keep the doors opening up to you are keys.

 Do You Expect to be Fed?Many graduates have the impression that you will automatically get an assignment after you have completed the course.
 Let me ask you: "After studied through your tertiary education - primary, secondary, poly, university; etc., do you ask the school to guarantee a permanent job for you?"
 Well, some schools may organize job fairs; no schools can guarantee life-time employment.
 It's you who are going to make it through the door and earn your keep.
 Schools are not employment agency.
-Be self-reliance and stop having self-entitlement complex.
+Be self-reliance and not self-entitled.
+Do not demand or expect.
+You craft your own life!

 Trainer = ProductAs a trainer, you have no "product" to sell.
 You are a "product" yourself.
-When a customer buys a product (trainer), your customer expects it (you) to be user-friendly (accommodative), multifaceted (harmonious) function, easy to navigate (obliging) and no short change (non-aristocrat).
+When a customer buys a product (trainer), your customer expects it (you) to be user-friendly (accommodative), multifaceted (harmonious) function, easy to navigate (obliging) and no short change (being non-entitled).

 Do not wait for the right conditionDo you come across as choosy?
-You want to wait for a beneficial condition to take action instead of accepting opportunities and make it right for your customer?
-I would say, whether you're an unknown bird or perhaps someone who possessed prerequisite experiences, do put your ego aside.
+You want to wait for a beneficial condition to take action instead of accepting opportunities and make it right for others?
+I would say, whether you're an unknown bird who possessed prerequisite experiences, do put your ego aside.
 It will help you figure out the next chapter of your life when you embrace new leads.
 Be diplomatic in the way you handle people.
 As a new comer, you do not have many choices, accept opportunities with gratitude so that more doors will be opening up to you.
-When people like you, they are willing to give you a chance.
-Life is to practice what you've learnt, apply, unlearn and relearn the rope.
+When people like you, they are willing to give you more opportunities.
+Life is to practice what you've learnt, unlearn and relearn the journey.
+Kick out paradigm paralysis.

 Time is MoneyTime is money.
 The competitive market has no room for waits-baby.
 You have to get out of your comfort zone and prepare to work hard.
 Your action speaks louder than your words.

 Just-do-it AttitudeJobs are everywhere.
-When you're offered a job that fit your skills, can you commit it instantly?
+When you're offered a job that meets your skills, can you commit it instantly?
 Are you flexible enough to accommodate and meet your prospect's requirements?
 Do you have the just-do-it attitude?
 The "want" and "hungry" for business?
-If you answered "Yes," your action towards getting the job is closer.
-This is a positive attitude that causes a chain reaction of favourable thoughts, events and outcomes.
+If you say "Yes," your action towards getting the job is closer.
+Your positive attitude will cause a chain of favourable reaction of thoughts, events and outcomes.
 It is a catalyst, and it will spark you with extraordinary results.

 What if vs If OnlyIf you are new, there is no time to think of